palomachain/docs/src/guide/develop/palomad/using-palomad.md

 ### Running your own full node

 Running your own full node is the most secure option, but it comes with relatively high resource requirements.
-For more information about the requirements to run your own full node and a tutorial for installing `palomad`, see [installation](../../full-node/run-a-full-Paloma-node/build-Paloma-core.md).
-For a tutorial that explains how to connect to an existing Paloma network, see [joining a network](../../full-node/run-a-full-Paloma-node/join-a-network.md).
+For more information about the requirements to run your own full node see the [full node guide.](../../maintain/node/requirements) For a tutorial that explains how to connect to an existing Paloma network, see the [joining a network](../../maintain/node/join-a-network) section.

 ### Connecting to a remote full node